 - Red Cabbage

 Remember - it's a person just like you who is sorting the recyclables by hand, so please make sure your recyclable waste is rinsed clean to ensure a clean and healthy work environment.

-You can put the following metal items in the recycle bin together with glass and hard plastic:
+You can put the following metal items in the recycle bin together with glass, rigid plastics and food and beverage cartons.

 - Empty soda and beer cans (preferably crushed, as they take up less space this way)